innoweb-softsolutions/chase-iq/README.md

 ## Overview

-This tool allows you to automatically scrape LinkedIn Sales Navigator search results for contact information and profile data, targeting specific keywords (currently configured for "Real Estate Email").
+This tool allows you to automatically scrape LinkedIn Sales Navigator search results for contact information and profile data, targeting specific keywords.
+It supports multiple data sources including LinkedIn Sales Navigator, Apollo, and LeadRocks.

 ## Features